Bank-Builder/rfiddoor/README.md

-rfidoor ver 0.1
+rfidoor ver 0.2
 ===============

 This is the code for an RFID door application using Arduino UNO, and RFID tags and Magnetic lock.
-The idea is that a master RFID tag can register subsequent tags and these tags can be used to open the RFID door.
+The master RFID tag can register subsequent tags and these tags can be used to open the RFID door.
 The Arduino controls the magnetic lock via a relay.

 Files
 -----
 This project contains the following files:
-EEPROM_help.ino		A set of helper functions for the EEPROM rfidoor.ino		The main RFID Door application
+RFIDtags.cpp    A C++class that allows for the storage and retrieval of RFID tags from EEPROM RFIDtags.h    Header file for RFIDtags class rfidoor.ino   The main RFID Door application

 =======
 Usage
 -----
-> //  will figures this part out later ...
+> //  will figure this part out later ...

 (c) Copyright House4Hack, Licensed under Creative Commons.